carterjbuell/Two-Seven-Ten-Web/README.md

 A feedback form to suggest ideas and report bugs can be found here: https://forms.gle/uazdsngrVkgnTDAB8

+This game is under continuous development and things such as better support for varying screen sizes are on their way!!!

 Music from #Uppbeat (free for Creators!): https://uppbeat.io/t/kevin-macleod/bass-vibes